 Pre-Conference Workshops

-A separate fee will apply to attend pre-conference workshops.
-All registration fees will be posted by end of September 2024
+A separate fee applies to attend pre-conference workshops.

 Full Day Workshops